gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 Equilateral triangles
 ------------------------------------------------

-| The code below uses iteration to draw an equilateral triangle with angles of 60 degrees at (20,30), with the base at 30 degrees from the horizontal (start_heading = 10).
+| The code below uses iteration to draw an equilateral triangle with angles of 60 degrees at (20,30), with the base at 30 degrees from the horizontal (start_h = 10).
 | FOr an internal angle of 60 degrees when drawing anticlockwise, and angle of 120 degrees is need for the left turn.

 .. code-block:: python